Backpackers, Don't Listen To Slate: Science Does Support Stream Water Treatment - Science Sushi

 Again, he turns to decades-old data, citing a 1993 study where only 5.7% of backcountry travelers in California’s Sierra Nevada had Giardia, and none of them felt sick.
 Mind you, he failed to note that more than half of the travelers did purify their water, so they’d have been protected from the parasite.
 And he didn’t mention that 16.7% of them did return with gastrointestinal illnesses—they just weren’t that one.
 Then he cites a survey of health departments and a meta-analysis from the same researcher looking at Giardiasis in the US, both of which found that the majority of cases came from non-wilderness sources.
 But again, that’s a straw man—no one was arguing that backcountry streams were the main source of Giardia infections.
 That’s like saying most house fires aren’t started by deep-frying a frozen turkey, so by all means, it’s totally safe!
 And Giardia seems like a very specific hill to die on.
 What about the myriad of other possible disease agents?
 Nothing about Campylobacter, Leptosporosis, Shigella, Norovirus, E. coli—and the list goes on.

-Heck, if we’re going back decades for our data, why not mention this 1984 study that found people who drank untreated water taken from a stream, river, or lake were about ten times as likely to have Campylobacter jejuni infections than their neighbors who didn’t?
+Heck, if we’re going back decades for our data, why not mention this 1977 study of 256 known Giardia cases in Colorado, where they found a significantly higher proportion of cases among people who “visited Colorado mountains (69% vs. 47%), camped out overnight (38% vs. 18%), and drank untreated mountain water (50% vs. 17%), p less than .001” [emphasis mine].
+They also found that when they tested 16 Rocky Mountain streams in uninhabited areas, they found unsafe concentrations of fecal coliforms in all of them.
+Or this 1984 study that found people who drank untreated water taken from a stream, river, or lake were about ten times as likely to have Campylobacter jejuni infections than their neighbors who didn’t?
 Or this 1983 one, which found both Campylobacter jejuni (23%) and Giardia lamblia (8%) in people who came back from Grand Teton National Park with diarrheal disease.
 They also found that Campylobacter occurred “most frequently in young adults who had been hiking in wilderness areas and was significantly associated with drinking untreated surface water in the week before illness” [emphasis mine].
 They even isolated Campylobacter from one of the mountain streams suspected as a source.

 Or, Linck could have looked at more recent data—like this 2016 study of Giardia outbreaks in the US from 1971-2011, which found six linked to rivers or streams.
 Or this 2017 study looking at waterborne illness outbreaks in the US in 2013 and 2014, which found another six outbreaks of Giardiasis affecting 91 people which were “caused by ingestion of water from a river, stream, or spring.”
 And these are just outbreaks where multiple people got infected and sought treatment—they don’t look at the countless individual cases, many of which are not reported to authorities because we don’t go to the doctor for diarrhea unless it’s really bad (diarrheal diseases are notoriously underreported).
 And it can take a week or more for signs to show in some cases, so you might not even connect your bowel troubles to your recent hiking experience.